Enumeration of plane unicuspidal curves of any genus via tropical geometry: Tropical curves and tropical limits

 \subsection{Plane tropical curves}

-A {\it plane tropical curve} is a pair $(\Gamma,h)$, where \begin{itemize}\item $\Gamma$ is either isometric to $\R$, or is a finite connected metric graph without vertices of valency $\le2$, whose set $\Gamma^0$ of vertices in nonempty, the set of edges $\Gamma^1$ contains a subset $\Gamma^1_\infty\ne\emptyset$ consisting of edges isometric to $[0,\infty)$ (called ends), while $\Gamma^1\setminus\Gamma^1_\infty$ consists of edges isometric to compact segments in $\R$ (called finite edges); furthermore, each vertex $V\in\Gamma$ and each edge $E\in\Gamma^1$ are equipped with a nonnegative integral genus $g(V)$, resp. $g(E)$; \item $h:\Gamma\to\R^2$ is a proper continuous map such that $h$ is nonconstant, affine-integral on each edge of $\Gamma$ in the length coordinate, and, at each vertex $V$ of $\Gamma$, the balancing condition holds where $\oa_V(E)$ is the image under the differential $D(h\big|_E)$ of the unit tangent vector to $E$ emanating from its endpoint $V$. \end{itemize} We call $\oa_V(E)$ the {\it directing vector} of $E$ (centered at $V$).
+A {\it plane tropical curve} is a pair $(\Gamma,h)$, where \begin{itemize}\item $\Gamma$ is a finite connected metric graph, whose set $\Gamma^0$ of vertices is nonempty and does not contain univalent vertices\footnote{We allow bivalent vertices, and we call a tropical curve trivalent if there are no vertices of valency $>3$.}, the set of edges $\Gamma^1$ contains a subset $\Gamma^1_\infty\ne\emptyset$ consisting of edges isometric to $[0,\infty)$ (called ends), while $\Gamma^1\setminus\Gamma^1_\infty$ consists of edges isometric to compact segments in $\R$ (called finite edges); furthermore, each vertex $V\in\Gamma$ and each edge $E\in\Gamma^1$ are equipped with a nonnegative integral genus $g(V)$, resp. $g(E)$; \item $h:\Gamma\to\R^2$ is a continuous map such that $h$ is affine-integral on each edge of $\Gamma$ in the length coordinate, and it is nonconstant on at least one edge of $\Gamma$; furthermore, at each vertex $V$ of $\Gamma$, the balancing condition holds where $\oa_V(E)$ is the image under the differential $D(h\big|_E)$ of the unit tangent vector to $E$ emanating from its endpoint $V$. \end{itemize} We call $\oa_V(E)$ the {\it directing vector} of $E$ (centered at $V$).